rijuma/svelte-challenge/README.md

 3. Start the server by running `npm run dev` and open the browser at [http://localhost:5173](http://localhost:5173).
 4. You should be able to see a home page with the details on the frontend test and a list of links to open each solution.
    > **Note:** To stop the server, just hit `Ctrl + C` in the terminal.
 Make sure to stop the server before closing the terminal window, otherwise the server process will remain open in the background.

+> The `Dockerfile`, the `compose.yml` and the `.env.example` are just part of the configuration for the server to be deployed.

 I've enjoyed working on the challenges.
 This was a quite large one (could it be considered like 8 challenges to be fair), I hope the hours I've dedicated and the attention to detail can be appreciated.
 Looking forward to working with you soon.